cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/defining_and_importing_macro_package.md

   }
   ```

 As seen in `main.cj`, the symbol `f1` from package B appears.
-Macro authors can re-export symbols from package B within package C, allowing macro users to correctly compile macro-expanded code by simply importing the macro package.
+Macro authors can re-export symbols from package B within package C, allowing macro users to correctly compile the macro-expanded code by simply importing the macro package.
 If `main.cj` only imports the macro symbol using `import C.M2`, an `undeclared identifier 'f1'` error will occur.